ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

 5. IANA Considerations

-   IANA is requested to set the "Use for DNSSEC Delegation" field of the "Digest Algorithms" registry [DS-IANA] for SHA-1 (1) to MUST NOT.
+   IANA is requested to set the "Use for DNSSEC Delegation" field of the "Digest Algorithms" registry [DS-IANA] [draft-ietf-dnsop-algorithm-update] for SHA-1 (1) to MUST NOT.

-   IANA is requested to set the "Use for DNSSEC Signing" column of the DNS Security Algorithm Numbers registry [DNSKEY-IANA] to MUST NOT for the RSASHA1 (5) and RSASHA1-NSEC3-SHA1 (7) algorithms.
+   IANA is requested to set the "Use for DNSSEC Signing" column of the DNS Security Algorithm Numbers registry [DNSKEY-IANA] [draft-ietf-dnsop-algorithm-update] to MUST NOT for the RSASHA1 (5) and RSASHA1-NSEC3-SHA1 (7) algorithms.

    All other columns should remain as currently specified.